abraaod/Raytracing/README.md

 ##### [Abraão Vitor Lopes Dantas and Henrique David de Medeiros](#author)

-# Project 5 - Lights
+# Project 6 - Triangles and Triangles Mesh

 This is a project to Computer Graphics I class (DIM0451-UFRN).

 In this project, it was necessary to:

-1. Rearrange the project structure and implement classes and methods suggested by the professor; (Abraão and Henrique)
+1. Create the triangle and Triangle Mesh classes; (Abraão)
-2. Implement the the `parsers`, lights and implement shadow; (Henrique)
+2. Implement triangle ray intersection; (Henrique)
-3. Implement a `BlinnMaterial` class, lights, integrator, mirror, adapting shadow.
-(Abraão)

 ## Compile